 Appropriate containers for collection of fluid for laboratory tests (eg, cell count, crystals, cultures)

-Sometimes, for intra-articular therapeutic injection, a syringe containing a corticosteroid (eg, triamcinolone acetonide 40 to 80 mg or methylprednisolone acetate 40 to 80 mg) and/or a long-acting anesthetic (eg, 0.25% bupivacaine), and a hemostat to help switch syringes
+For intra-articular therapeutic injection, a syringe containing a corticosteroid (eg, triamcinolone acetonide 20 to 40 mg or methylprednisolone acetate 40 to 80 mg) and/or a long-acting anesthetic (eg, 0.25% bupivacaine), a 23- to 25-gauge needle, and a hemostat to help switch syringes, if needed

 Sterile technique is necessary to prevent microbial contamination of both the joint space and the aspirated synovial fluid.